 What Do You Know?

 The safest way to make sure you get your money is to cash the check in person at the check writer’s bank.
-You must visit a branch of the check writer’s bank for this to work.
-If you take it to your bank (which happens to be a different bank), your bank might give you cash immediately.
+You must visit a branch of the check writer’s bank for this strategy to work.
+If you take it to your bank, and it happens to be a different bank, your bank might give you cash immediately.
 However, the funds have not yet been collected from the other bank.
 If you go to the bank that the funds are drawn on, the money comes out of that account immediately.

 Check Verification Services

 If your business accepts checks from customers regularly, contacting banks for every check is not practical.
 Automated check verification services can help you figure out if you're likely to get paid, but they don't necessarily verify recent account balances.
 Instead, those services flag accounts and people who have a history of writing bad checks—and that's useful information.
 Some services even guarantee payment if they fail to alert you to a bad check.

 Unfortunately, there is no simple, free tool for consumers to verify checks online.
 You need to contact the particular bank that the funds are drawn on (or the check issuer), and the bank needs to be willing to accommodate your request.